AndrewConway/ConcreteSTV/README.md

 - **AEC2019** Buggy rules used by AEC in 2019 and 2022 Federal Senate elections
 - **ACTPre2020** Rules used for ACT Legislative Assembly by ElectionsACT prior to 2020.
 - **ACT2020** Very buggy rules used by ElectionsACT in 2020
-- **ACT2021** Rules that should have been used by ElectionsACT in 2020 and were used for the 2021 recount.
+- **ACT2021** Rules that should have been used by ElectionsACT in 2020 and 2024 and were used for the 2021 recount and 2024 count.
 - **NSWECRandomLGE2012** Buggy rules used by the NSWEC in the 2012 NSW Local Government elections.
 - **NSWECRandomLGE2016** Buggy rules used by the NSWEC in the 2016 NSW Local Government elections.
 - **NSWECRandomLGE2017** Rules used by the NSWEC in the 2017 NSW Local Government elections.